ibelem/webmlmeet/doc/Docker_Windows.md

 Go to project main dir like `D:\projects\webmlmeet` and create private and public key, the certificate path need to be filled in `Line 99` and `Line 100` in `meetingserver.js`.

-We may need to install OpenSSL on Windows to generate the certificate files, to save your efforts, please just get the .crt and .key files in http://INTRANET/project/webnn/demo/demoday2022/Web-based%20Intelligent%20Collaboration/Windows/cert directly.
+We need to install OpenSSL on Windows to generate the certificate files.

 ```
 cert: fs.readFileSync('cert/webmlmeet.crt'),